oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `tool` of type `tool`, required
     - `invocation` of type `invocation`, optional
-    - `analysisToolLogFileUri` of type string, containing a valid URI, optional
+    - `analysisToolLogFileUri` of type `string`, containing a valid URI, optional
-    - `analysisToolLogFileUriBaseId` of type string, containing a URI base id, optional
+    - `analysisToolLogFileUriBaseId` of type `string`, containing a URI base id, optional

     Define the `analysisToolLogFileContents` object with the following properties:

     - `region` of type `region`, optional
     - `snippet` of type `string`, optional
-    - `analysisToolLogFileUri` of type string, containing a valid URI, optional
+    - `analysisToolLogFileUri` of type `string`, containing a valid URI, optional
-    - `analysisToolLogFileUriBaseId` of type string, containing a URI base id, optional
+    - `analysisToolLogFileUriBaseId` of type `string`, containing a URI base id, optional

     NOTE: As a result of #130, this object will disappear.